 - Hank Cox was recognized for his wealth of knowledge and experience in environmental and hazardous material management.
-Cox has served as an instructor at the AAR's hazmat training center in Pueblo, Colo., where he has taught thousands of people in emergency response.
+Cox has served as an instructor at the AAR's hazmat training center in Pueblo, Colorado, where he has taught thousands of people in emergency response.

-EPA Climate Leaders Program
+EPA Climate Leadership Award

 The Harold F. Hammond Award for railroad safety is awarded to an individual railroad employee who has demonstrated outstanding safety achievement during the preceding year.

 - James "J.T."
 Wilson, a conductor with CSX in Florence, S.C., was named winner for 2007.
 Wilson developed the Switching for Success program to give new employees advanced switching and safety training.
-Since the program began in the Florence Division in 2005, human factor derailments there have been reduced by 50 percent.
+Since the program began in the Florence Division in 2005, human-factor derailments there have been reduced by 50%.
 Given that success, the program is now being adopted by other divisions throughout the CSX network.
 Wilson also advocated for a formal counseling program for crews involved in serious accidents.
 His work led to creation of CSX's Critical Incident Program, which has provided counseling for employees for more than 20 years.